Last Updated on April 3, 2023 by Matt

 Tires and fenders

-Plus, they utilize the honeycomb technology with built-in air pockets, and that further contributes to the ride stability and comfort.
+The tires feature honeycomb technology with built-in air pocket that contributed to ride stability and comfort.

 Suspension and shock absorption